kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/confluent/README.md

 ```

 The script already creates some KSQL Streams and Tables (JSON-to-AVRO Conversion; and a few SELECT Queries).
 Take a look at these queries or write your own from KSQL CLI or Confluent Control Center.

+#### Kafka Connect

+The deployment installs two Kafka Connect pods.
+However, no connector is installed.

+To keep the general deployment simple, connector deployments are done seperately (so that you can choose your desired source and sink connectors).
+This demo will provide a few examples in the future in its own sub-sections.

 ### External Access to the Confluent Platform Running in GKE